I am learning contact dance and I can connect you with classes an jams in the area.

 He is a also master bodyworker certified by Sensie Toshiko Phipps and Nationally Certified in 1993 and is a member of the Associated Bodywork and Massage Professionals.

-Moti Zemelman, MFA, began practicing Contact Improv 28 years ago.
-Over the past 20 years he has taught and performed across USA, Canada, Guatemala, Mexico, Costa Rica, Europe and Israel.
+Moti Zemelman, MFA, began practicing Contact Improv 30 years ago.
+Over the past 22 years he has taught and performed across USA, Canada, Costa Rica, Guatemala, Mexico, Europe and Israel.
 In 2008-09 he taught as Dance Professor at the Instituto Naciónal de Bellas Artes in Mexico City.
 Moti has been both a teacher and a board member at Earthdance Retreat Center in Plainfield, MA.
-He was an original member of Wire Monkey Dance Co., (Holyoke, MA, USA).
+He was an original member of Wire Monkey Dance Co., (Holyoke, MA, USA) and is a featured dancer in Sanford Lewis’ documentary film about CI “An Intimate Dance.”
 As a musician Moti plays vocal-electronic music for Contact Jams and in 2007 released his debut CD, Doorwaves.
 He also designs and moderates the international Contact Improv resource website www.contactimprov.com.

 Martin Keogh has taught and performed contact improvisation for over three decades.
 For his contribution to the development of the form he is a Fulbright Senior Specialist and listed in Who’s Who in the World.
 Martin spent time traveling to monasteries in Japan and Korea and was the director of the Empty Gate Zen Center in Berkeley before discovering the world of dance.
 He has co-facilitated Teacher’s Conferences on four continents and is the author of The Art of Waiting and As Much Time as it Takes, and the recently released: Hope Beneath Our Feet: Restoring Our Place in the Natural World.
 More info at: www.martinkeogh.com Blog: http://sandgrainsintopearls.wordpress.com/